deryayigit/ceng-foundations/algorithms/README.md

 | **Branch & Bound**   | Eliminates branches that cannot yield better solutions | Travelling Salesman Problem (TSP) |
 | **Randomized**       | Uses random decisions to simplify or speed up computation | Randomized Quick Sort, Monte Carlo |

-> 📌 **Note:**
-> These paradigms are not specific algorithms but general approaches to problem-solving.
-> Each paradigm can be applied to a wide variety of problems and combined with others for more efficient solutions.

 ---